-Satellite remote sensing offers the advantage of acquiring large-scale data in real-time but presents its inherent challenges.
-Free access satellite data (e.g., Sentinel-2 and Landsat8/9) provide relatively low spatial resolution data (10 - 30 m) across a limited number of spectral bands.
-These characteristics can be a limitation to accurately discriminating seagrass from others co-existing macrophytes over the meadow.
-Chlorophyceae (Green Algae) and marine Magnoliopsida (Seagrass) share the same pigment composition (Ralph et al., 2002 ; Douay et al., 2022).
+While satellite remote sensing provides temporally consistent observations over large spatial scales, it is limited by several constraints.
+Satellite missions with a high temporal resolution (e.g., daily MODIS observation) are limited by a too coarse spatial resolution (> 100 m).
+Missions with a high spatial resolution such as Sentinel-2 (10 m) and Landsat8/9 (30 m) can be limited by a low spectral resolution.
+The limited number of spectral bands is indeed a challenge to accurately discriminate seagrass from others co-existing macrophytes.
+In particular, Chlorophyceae (green algae) and marine Magnoliopsida (seagrass) share the same pigment composition (Ralph et al., 2002 ; Douay et al., 2022).
 As a result, their respective spectral signatures can be considered similar by a non-expert observer (Davies et al., 2023a ; Bannari et al., 2022).
-Recently, using a hyperspectral library, Davies et al. (2023a) demonstrated that the spectral resolution of Sentinel-2, might be enough for the discrimination between Magnoliopsida and Chlorophyceae.
-However, green tide events occur at small spatial scales that are not observable using satellite imagery (Tuya et al., 2013), especially during the initial stage of the event.
+Recently, using advanced a machine-learning classifier trained with a large hyperspectral library of > 300 field reflectance measurements, Davies et al. (2023a) demonstrated that it was possible to discriminate Magnoliopsida from Chlorophyceae using radiometric data acquired at Sentinel-2’s spectral resolution.
+The application of this approach to satellite remote sensing remains however to be validated.
+Moreover, patches of green algae can develop at small spatial scales that are not observable using non-commercial satellite imagery (Tuya et al., 2013), especially during the initial stage of the event.

-Remote sensing drone acquisitions are presented as a tool that can potentially fill gaps left by satellite and in situ data.
-Drone can cover large expanses while recording imagery at significantly higher spatial resolutions than satellite (pixel size from cm to mm) and still capturing data at multi-spectral resolution (Fairley et al., 2022 ; Oh et al., 2017).
-The versatility of drones allows for their application across a diverse thematic range , from coastal zone management (Adade et al., 2021 ; Casella et al., 2020 ; Angnuureng et al., 2022) to mapping the spatial distribution of species (Joyce et al., 2023 ; Tallam et al., 2023 ; Roca et al., 2022 ; Román et al., 2021 ; Brunier et al., 2022).
-However, when applied to coastal habitat mapping, many studies showcase their findings with study case limited to a single flight, restricting the generalizability of their application to other sites (Román et al., 2021 ; Collin et al., 2019 ; Rossiter et al., 2020 ; Brunier et al., 2022).
-This study aimed to analyze the potential of a drone equipped with a multispectral sensor for maping intertidal macrophytes, with a particular focus on discriminating Magnoliopsida and Chlorophyceae.
+Drones can potentially fill the gaps left by satellite remote sensing and in situ measurements, due to their ability to provide spatially-explicit observations at very high spatial resolutions (pixel size from cm to mm), and still capturing data at multi-spectral resolution (Fairley et al., 2022 ; Oh et al., 2017).
+The versatility of drones allows for their application across a diverse thematic range , from coastal zone management (Adade et al., 2021 ; Casella et al., 2020 ; Angnuureng et al., 2022) to mapping species distribution (Joyce et al., 2023 ; Tallam et al., 2023 ; Roca et al., 2022 ; Román et al., 2021 ; Brunier et al., 2022).
+However, when applied to coastal habitat mapping, most drone studies were limited to a single flight, restricting the generalizability of their application over wider geographical scales (Román et al., 2021 ; Collin et al., 2019 ; Rossiter et al., 2020 ; Brunier et al., 2022).
+The present study aimed at analyzing the potential of multispectral drone remote sensing to map intertidal macrophytes, with a particular focus on discriminating Magnoliopsida and Chlorophyceae.
 Ten drone flights were performed over soft-bottom intertidal areas along two European countries (France and Portugal), covering a wide range of habitats, from monospecific seagrass meadows to meadows mixed with green or red algae.
-A deep learning algorithm was trained and validated for macrophyte discrimination, emphasizing applicability across diverse sites without a loss of accuracy in predictions.
+A deep learning algorithm was trained and validated for macrophyte discrimination, emphasizing applicability across diverse sites without a loss of prediction accuracy.

 2. Material & Methods